Fear. Panic. Uncertainty. All feelings that surround us when we think about how to pay taxes as a freelancer.

 I’ve been there!
 Don’t worry.
 Here are two main options:

 - Work out an installment plan with the IRS

 - File for a short-term extension to pay – This is what I did.
 I think I ended up paying the taxes owed by August that same year.

-Note: Even if you can’t pay your taxes owed, you STILL must file your tax return by April 15.
-You should also pay as much as you can to offset the penalties.
+Note: Even if you can’t pay your taxes owed, you STILL must file your tax return by April 15 (unless you file for an extension of time).
+You should pay as much as you can by April 15 to offset the penalties.

 To learn more about your options, visit the IRS webpage about “What if I can’t pay my taxes?”

 Do I need to open a business bank account?